mtrudel/hawk/README.md

 Hawk is a simple iOS ad-hoc distribution tool.
 Deployments are lightweight, backed by S3 storage (sourced from your own AWS account), and notifications of new builds happen via email.
-Beyond a couple of S3 buckets, the only moving parts to hawk are local on your machine.
+Beyond an AWS account and an S3 bucket, the only moving parts to hawk are on your machine.
 Hawk is a lightweight, low-friction way to make ad-hoc deploys easy.

 ## Status